Blendify/blender-manual/trunk/blender_docs/manual/data_system/scenes.rst

 but you will have to select it from the *Scene* browser if you want to edit any of its contents.

-This can also be used in combination with `Linking to a Scene`_, where one ``.blend`` file has the environment, which can be re-used in many places.
+This can also be used in combination with `Linking to a Scene`_, where one blend-file contains the environment, which can be re-used in many places.

 Linking to a Scene